mendersoftware/mender-docs/06.Artifact-creation/05.Create-a-Delta-update-Artifact/docs.md

 This tutorial assumes:

-* You have completed the [integration of the mender-binary-delta](../../05.System-updates-Yocto-Project/05.Customize-Mender/01.Delta-update-support/docs.md) into your Yocto built process
+* You have completed the [integration of the mender-binary-delta](../../05.Operating-System-updates-Yocto-Project/05.Customize-Mender/01.Delta-update-support/docs.md) into your Yocto built process
     * `mender-binary-delta-generator` is available in `PATH`
 * You have installed [mender-artifact](../../10.Downloads/docs.md#mender-artifact) which is a dependency for `mender-binary-delta-generator`
-* You have two full system artifacts available to work with
+* You have two Operating System artifacts available to work with

 ### Generating the delta - default case